isazeberio/kodaqs-cli_git_docker/git.md

 cat ~/.ssh/id_ed25519.pub
 ```

-**Paste on GitHub**:
-- Click on your profile pic in upper right corner

-- Go to *Settings > SSH and GPG keys*

-- Click "New SSH key"

-- Paste your public key in the “Key” box.
-(Give it an informative title)

-- Click "Add SSH key"

-**Test**:
+Then, go to the URL <https://github.com/settings/keys> and click on "New SSH key".
+Paste the public key into the "Key" field and give it a descriptive title.
+Click "Add SSH key".
-You can use
+You can add multiple keys to your GitHub account and use them for different devices.

+To test if the SSH key was added correctly, you can run the following command:

 ```sh
 ssh -T git@github.com
 ```
-to test your connection to GitHub via SSH.

 If you see a message like "Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.", everything is set up correctly.

 ### Creating a repository